NoirsCodingCorner/floating_animation/README.md

 - **Multiple Shape Types**: Circle, rectangle, triangle, heart, and more.
 - **Customizable Colors**: Define unique colors for each shape type.
-- **Dynamic Animations**: Shapes float upwards with customizable speed and size.
+- **Dynamic Animations**: Shapes float with customizable speed, size, and direction.
 - **Layered Depth**: Shapes render in layers based on their depth value.
 - **Seamless Transitions**: Change properties on-the-fly without interrupting the animation.
+- **Adjustable Size**: Control the size of shapes using a size multiplier.
+- **Floating Direction**: Specify the direction in which shapes float (e.g., up, down, left, right).
+- **Spawn Rate Control**: Set the rate at which new shapes are spawned.
 - **Scalable Design**: Automatically adjusts to different screen sizes.

 ---